llafuente/language/compiler.markdown

   rather fast, could support more introspection types, more dynamic typing, easy REPL

+* AOT-JIT.

+  Use a JIT engine as Ahead of time compilation.

 ### compile-time execution.

 Some features of the language need compile-time execution, like `test` or `bench`.